kairavkkp/Merge-PDF/README.md

 - `-e` represents end string in PDF file's name.
 - `-cn` represents string containing in PDF file's name.
 - `-f` represents saved file name.
 Default names are randomly generated, adviced to specify a name everytime.
+- `-i` represents the flag if only images need to be merged within a folder.
+Default is false.
+- `-ip` represents the flag if both images and pdfs need to be merged within a folder.
+Default is false.

 #### Usage of Optional Arguments.
 - `mergemypdf -s 09` Only merge PDFs starting with 09.
 - `mergemypdf -e Derivation` Only merge PDFs ending with Derivation.
 - `mergemypdf -cn Lecture` Only merge PDFs having keyword 'Lecture' in the name.
+- `mergemypdf -i 1` Only merge Images from the directory.
+- `mergemypdf -ip 1` Merge both Images and PDFs from the directory.